huddlej/pnwmoths/INSTALL.md

     ln -s /usr/src/pnwmoths/dokuwiki/lib/plugins/<plugin> /usr/local/www/dokuwiki/lib/plugins/<plugin>

+### Content

+All website content is stored in the [pnwmoths-www repository](http://github.com/huddlej/pnwmoths-www).
+To load this content into a new DokuWiki installation, check out the repository into the DokuWiki data directory like so:

+    git clone http://github.com/huddlej/pnwmoths-www.git /usr/local/www/dokuwiki/data/pages

+The DokuWiki content needs to be owned by the same user that owns everything else in the DokuWiki root directory.
+This is usually the "www" user on FreeBSD systems.
+Run this command as the root user to set the right permissions (where "www:www" is the user and group that owns all other DokuWiki content):

+    chown -R www:www /usr/local/www/dokuwiki/data/pages

 ## Google Maps

 Each domain that uses the Google Maps API needs its own API key.
 If the domain